tork-a/baxter_seminar/README.md

 source devel/setup.bash
 ```

 You need to source setup.bash everytime you opened the terminal, For convinicence you'd better to write them in your `~/.bashrc`.
+Be sure to replace `\RosmasterHost` with the robot's host name or IP address (ask your robot maintaner for it).

 ```
+$ echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc
-cat <<EOF >> ~/.bashrc
+$ echo "rossetmaster \RosmasterHost" >> ~/.bashrc
-source ~/catkin_ws/devel/setup.bash
-EOF
 ```

 ## Build Status